zhouyc98/auto-rule-transform/README.md

 python3 ruleparse.py -d text -g
   ```

-If you want to perform interactive rule transformation, run:
+To perform interactive rule transformation, run:

   ```
 python3 ruleparse.py -i
-# then, input the id of a sentence (see data/xiaofang/sentence_all.json),
+# then input the id of a sentence (ref data/xiaofang/sentence_all.json),
 # it will read the sentence and show the parsing result immediately
   ```